matterwin/csc4330/README.md

 and you're back to square one

+# Extra
+# How to merge main into your branch

+If someone else made changes and merged it into main, you have the choice to update your personal local branch with the updated main branch.<br/>
+Just make sure you actually update your local main
+- git checkout main
+- git pull origin main

+<b>BUT<b> if you have updates in your personal branch already, it's best to form that consensus of updating main and your branch after you push and finish a pull request.

+Else you can merge main into your branch
+- git checkout <your_branch_name>
+- git merge main

 # Helpful git commands

 To see what branch you're on
 - git branch

+To pull updates from a branch that your currently in
+- git pull origin <current_branch_name>

 Undoing changes:</br>
 Moves the branch pointer to a previous commit, preserving changes